-Audit is one of Surfer's tools that is limited by credits.
-It is a go-to tool if you want to:
+Audit is a go-to tool if you want to:

 Check if your old content is up-to-date and relevant